 If you're a developer building an enterprise productivity tool, and you'd like to integrate with Workplace, we want to hear from you!
-Register your interest today via our contact form, and a member of the Workplace team will get in touch with you to get you up and running.
+Request an app today via our support tool, and a member of the Workplace team will get in touch with you to get you up and running.

 It is not necessary to register your interest in order to build Custom Integrations.

 If you are a system admin in a Workplace Premium community, you can create a custom integration for your community at any time.

 Once you've registered your interest to develop an integration for Workplace, a member of the Workplace team will create an app ID for you that you can use for development.